Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Introduction

-In \cref{sec:sec2}, we provide a concise account of the theoretical foundations underpinning the problem commonly encountered in quantum material modeling, utilizing a finite-element-based discretization technique.
-Subsequently, we delve deeper into the mathematical underpinnings of the cell-matrix and matrix-free methods as applied to multi-vectors, specifically focusing on the utilization of adaptively refined hexahedral meshes.
-Furthermore, we present an in-depth examination of the various techniques for evaluating matrix-multivector products within these frameworks, such as subdomain partitioning, the imposition of constraints to ensure continuity, and the extraction of FE-cell level representations, among others.
+In \cref{sec:sec2}, we provide a concise account of the mathematical formulation of the problem that we intend to solve using a finite-element based discretization technique.
+Subsequently, we delve deeper into the mathematical underpinnings of the cell-matrix and matrix-free methods as applied to multivectors, specifically utilizing adaptively refined hexahedral meshes.
+Furthermore, we describe the various steps involved in evaluating matrix-multivector products within these frameworks, such as subdomain partitioning, the imposition of constraints to ensure continuity, extraction of FE-cell level representations and the assembly of subdomain level representations.

-In \cref{sec:sec3}, we delve into the implementation strategies employed to evaluate matrix-multivector products in the matrix-free paradigm.
-A key consideration in this context is the adaptation of the implementation to the specific characteristics of the underlying hardware architecture.
-With this in mind, we propose a batched implementation strategy in which we concurrently process a limited subset of vectors, known as a batch.
+In \cref{sec:sec3}, we first describe the mathematical aspects of our proposed algorithm and subsequently delve into the numerical implementation strategies employed to evaluate matrix-multivector products in the matrix-free paradigm.
+A key consideration in this context is the adaptation of the algorithm to the specific characteristics of the underlying hardware architecture.
+To this end, we propose a batched algorithm in which we concurrently process a limited subset of vectors, known as a batch.
 The dimension of this batch is chosen based on the properties of the underlying hardware architecture.
-We also propose a batched layout for storing the multi-vectors, dramatically improving the data locality for the batched implementation strategy.
-Furthermore, we provide a summary of the methods used for the imposition of constraints, the extraction of FE-cell level representations, and other relevant operations.
-We subsequently furnish a comprehensive description of the strategy employed for the implementation of the tensor contractions on both CPU-only and GPU-based architectures in \cref{sec:elecompute}.
+We also propose a batched layout for storing the multivectors, which significantly improves the data locality for the implementation of our proposed batched algorithm.
+Furthermore, we briefly describe the methods used for imposing constraints, the extraction of FE-cell level representations, and other relevant operations.
+We further describe the strategy employed for the implementation of the tensor contractions on both CPU-only and GPU-based architectures in \cref{sec:elecompute}.